 Variations

-You can easily use frozen squash and onions in the casserole, and I generally do because the squash is already sliced for you to same time.
+You can easily use frozen squash and onions in the casserole, and I generally do because the squash is already sliced for you at the same time.

-To make this gluten free, you can use cornstarch in place of the flour.
+To make this gluten-free, you can use cornstarch instead of flour.
 Use 1 tablespoon of cornstarch and whisk it into ยฝ cup cold milk.
-To make the sauce, you'll melt the butter then whisk in the cornstarch-milk mixture.
+To make the sauce, you'll melt the butter and then whisk in the cornstarch-milk mixture.
 Add remaining milk and cook until thick.
 Follow directions as normal.

 Refrigerate leftovers and transfer to an airtight container in the fridge for up to 4 days or the freezer for one month.

-I'm partial to enjoying this squash casserole on Thanksgiving or Christmas, but it's also great with fried chicken like I previously mentioned.
+I'm partial to enjoying this squash casserole on Thanksgiving or Christmas, but it's also great with fried chicken as I previously mentioned.
 Some of my favorite holiday sides are below.

 Final thoughts: